 Faculty members and their specialization in the different sub-fields relevant for the programme

 |Prof. H. Hansson||Production economics|

 Prof. Helena Hansson is full Professor in agricultural and food economics.
-Her research interests focus on farm management, farmer-decision making and the economics of strategic choices, and production economic analyses related to the efficiency of farm production.
-She extensively works with interdisciplinary approaches where behavioral models are used to explain decision-making, economic behavior and economic performance.
+Her research interests are farm management, farmer-decision making and the economics of strategic choices, and production-economic analyses related to the efficiency of farm production.
+She extensively works with interdisciplinary approaches, using behavioral models to explain decision-making, economic behavior and economic performance.